kevin-r-jordan/snake-ml-vision/README.md

 The project is composed of two pieces, the trainer and the game.

 ## Trainer
-The trainer is a C# console app that uses 5 different folders (UP, DOWN, LEFT, RIGHT, UNKNOWN) of various images to train a classifiction model.
+The trainer is a C# console app that uses 5 different folders (UP, DOWN, LEFT, RIGHT, UNKNOWN) of various images to train a classification model.

 ![Folders w/ training images](https://raw.githubusercontent.com/kevin-r-jordan/snake-ml-vision/main/docs/training-images.png "Folders with training images")